sepharg/NugetVisualizer/README.md

 Once the data is harvested, it can be visualized
 All data is stored in a Sqlite database

+### Requirements

+The solution is built and requires [.net Core 2.0](https://www.microsoft.com/net/download/core) to run

 ### Configuration

 A configuration.json file must be created to run the tests and the application.